This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Add the sliced mushrooms, sprinkle them with the salt and cook without stirring until they begin to brown, about 5 minutes then, while stirring occasionally, cook until they turn golden and begin to caramelize, about 5 minutes more.
 Transfer to a plate and set aside.

 • Reduce the heat to medium, add the remaining oil to the skillet and sauté the shallots, stirring frequently until they begin to soften.
 Add the garlic and cook until fragrant.
+Add the butter and when it has melted, sprinkle the flour over the mixture and cook, stirring often, about 2-3 minutes.

-Whisk in the Italian herbs, garlic powder and black pepper.
-Cook until the sauce has thickened.
-Stir in the sour cream, the Parmesan cheese and grate the nutmeg in, stir to combine.
+• Stir in the sour cream, the Parmesan cheese and grate the nutmeg in, stir to combine.
 Cover the sauce and set aside.

 • Bring a large pot of salted water to a boil over high heat, add the lasagna noodles and cook until tested to al-dente.
 Do not over cook.
 Drain the noodles in a colander and place on a plate.